Why Do I Wake Up With A Headache?

 Finally, you can’t get comfy in bed without a good pillow and mattress.

 You might need some trial and error to find a pillow with the right firmness, but it’s worth the effort.
 As a first step, why not try the Purple Pillow?
-It features an elastic polymer molded into a smart-comfort grid that supports your neck’s natural curvature.
+It features a Hyper-Elastic Polymer molded into a smart-comfort grid that supports your neck’s natural curvature.
 In fact, it’s specifically designed for ideal head and neck support and may be your best pillow for neck pain and headaches.

 The Purple® Pillow is also highly breathable.
 It allows for plenty of airflow and doesn’t absorb heat, so it remains a neutral temperature throughout the night – you’ll be super comfortable and get overall better sleep.